 Once the seasoning is mixed in, you'll add the meat, breaking it up as it cooks.
-Once most of the pink is gone, add in the wet seasoning blend that includes tomato paste, coconut aminos, fish sauce, balsamic vinegar, and chicken broth or bone broth.
+Add in the wet seasoning blend that includes tomato paste, coconut aminos, fish sauce, balsamic vinegar, and chicken broth or bone broth after most of the pink is gone.
 From there, reduce to medium heat to cook down and reduce a bit.

 This will add a depth of flavor to the meat that is often achieved in other versions using things like Worcestershire sauce - which we can't use on Whole30, because it contains molasses.

-Traditionally shepherd's pie is made with a vegetable mixture that includes peas and carrots.
-There are some Whole30 versions out there that are made with green beans, as previously they were the only bean allowed on Whole30 (due to them being more pod than bean).
+A vegetable mixture that includes peas and carrots makes up a traditional shepherd's pie.
+Green beans take the place in some Whole30 versions, as they used to be the only bean allowed on Whole30 (due to them being more pod than bean).

-The rules have changed, though, and green peas are now allowed on Whole30.
+Green peas are now allowed on Whole30 - the rules have changed!
 Obviously if they are something you know you can't tolerate, you can swap them out for another veg.

 Here I'm simply using frozen green peas for simplicity, which I just...microwave.
 Remember, lazy cook.

-The sweet potato topping is a sweet potato mash that is thinned or smoothed out with coconut milk or almond milk, depending on your preferences.
+A sweet potato mash thinned or smoothed out with coconut milk or almond milk, depending on your preferences makes up the topping.
 I prefer less coconut flavor to my shepherd's pie, so I work with almond milk, but you can use either one.

 Peel and cube up your sweet potatoes, boil them in a large pot, and then drain and make your mashed sweet potatoes right in the same pot to save on dishes and time!